COVID: EU to start vaccinations on December 27 | DW | 17.12.2020

 Vaccinations against COVID-19 will begin across the EU starting on December 27 — shortly after the jab is expected to be approved.

-In just ten days, people across the European Union will be able to get vaccinated against COVID-19, European Commission President Ursula von der Leyen announced on Thursday.
+In just 10 days, people across the European Union will be able to get vaccinated against COVID-19, European Commission President Ursula von der Leyen announced on Thursday.

 "It's Europe's moment.
 On 27, 28 and 29 December vaccination will start across the EU," von der Leyen tweeted.